toby-gamez/Tobiso.Web/README.md

 ```

 ## Content Migration
 Create a directory with html files, put their path to Tobiso.Migrator and wait.
 This creates Markdown files in the same directory.
-Then start Tobiso.Web and in CLI run with your login, password, and directory path:
+Then run Tobiso.Web and execute in CLI following command with your login, password, and directory path:

 ```
 curl -k -X POST "https://localhost:7270/api/posts/upload-md?directory={your full directory path}" -u {login}:{password}